gsugar87/CryptoTaxes/README.md

 number (these are used only for filling out the tax forms).
 The filled out form 8949s will be in a new directory called PDFs.

+Legal disclaimer:
+This is not indended to provide tax, legal, or accounting advice.
+This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
+You should consult your own tax, legal and accounting advisors before engaging in any transaction.

 If you find this code useful, feel free to donate!

 BTC: 1LSTU2pNgeZKeD2CiTNPJRgcnhaUAkjpWJ